iecse/OrderOfChaos_TechTatva2025/26.WizardsWand/WizardsWand.md

 ## Input Format

+The first line contains the number of test cases

 The input for a single test case is as follows:

 1. The first line contains an integer **`n`** ($1 \le n \le 2 \cdot 10^5$) — the number of beads on the wand.